sewpafly/post-thumbnail-extras/README.txt

 * Initial cut

 == Upgrade Notice ==
-= 2.0 =
+= 3.0 =
-New CRUD operations on post-thumbnails
+Integration with the Media Library for shortcode creation